 Annalise Blum, PhD, serves as a senior advisor for climate at the U.S. Department of Defense (DoD).
 Prior to this role, she was an American Association for the Advancement of Science (AAAS) Policy Fellow in the office of Stability and Humanitarian Affairs at DoD.
 She started the RECESS (Resource Competition, Environmental Security, and Stability) team, which informs DoD strategic thinking on the links between these topics.
-She also co-leads the AAAS Water Affinity group and is a Lecturer at Johns Hopkins University in Environmental Sciences & Policy.
+She also is a Lecturer at Johns Hopkins University in Environmental Sciences & Policy.
 Annalise is a term member of the Council on Foreign Relations.

 Previously, she was a 2021 CNAS Next Generation National Security Fellow, a 2019 Climate and Security Advisory Group fellow, the Glenadore and Howard L. Pim Postdoctoral Fellow in Global Change at Johns Hopkins University, and a visiting fellow with the American Meteorological Society Policy Program.
 She also served as a Mirzayan Science & Technology Policy Fellow in Policy and Global Affairs at the National Academy of Sciences supporting work on links between water, radiological security, terrorism, and conflict.

 During her doctoral work, she served as a National Science Foundation (NSF) Graduate Research Internship Program (GRIP) fellow at the US Geological Survey.
 She worked with the Water Mission area to develop new approaches to modeling changing river flows.
 With the Conte Fish Anadromous Research Center, Annalise developed and published models estimating the impact of changes in seasonal flooding and droughts on brook trout abundance.
 Annalise has also worked as a research assistant at Evidence for Policy Design (EPoD) at the Harvard Kennedy School of Government.
 In this role, she managed randomized controlled trials and other empirical research evaluating health and water interventions in Kenya, Uganda, and Sierra Leone.